Five reasons to study chemistry at Surrey

 1. Uniquely supportive learning environment

-Joining Surrey’s Department of Chemistry puts you at the heart of a small, friendly community with one of the best staff-student ratios of any UK university.
+Studying chemistry at Surrey puts you at the heart of a small, friendly community with one of the best staff-student ratios at any UK university.
 The high level of personal, academic and professional support we offer is one reason our chemistry degrees are ranked in the top 20 by The Times/Sunday Times Good University Guide 2023 and the Complete University Guide 2023.

 2. Teaching inspired by research